indiglox/demo-playwright-1/README.md

 ```

 #### Video Walkthrough
+[Watch the Video Walkthrough](https://jam.dev/c/7390d06b-11c5-4520-a5fa-9c1ebf7c2c69) _(This video explains the

-(See attached video/walkthrough artifact explaining the reverse-engineering of the session cookie).
+reverse-engineering of the session cookie and demonstrates the full test suite)._